Kinany52/file_encryption_tool_c/README.md

 ## Description

 This project is a simple command-line application designed to facilitate the encryption and decryption of files.
 Users can choose to encrypt or decrypt specific text files by providing the necessary input and output file paths.
-The tool serves as an introductory example of file handling and encryption concepts in C.

 ## Features